If you want your son or daughter to stand out from the crowd, you might want to consider giving him or her an unusual and unique name.

 You might not have heard this name before, making it a great choice for parents looking for a completely unique name.
 It is an Arabic name and means ‘swooping eagle’.
 It is also the name of a star, making it a great choice for astronomy lovers.

-This is arguably one of the coolest names on the list having taken its inspiration from the iconic rock band.
+This is arguably one of the coolest names on the list has taken its inspiration from the iconic rock band.

 There are unlikely to be any other Zeppelins in your child’s class, and your son will be pretty much guaranteed a lifetime of rockstar status amongst his peers.